Event ID 4672 explained: detecting privileged logons in Windows

 LocalSystemand managed service accounts.

-What 4672 doesn't tell you
+What 4672 does not tell you

-- No process information: you see the privilege grant, not what the privileged process did.
+- No process information.
+You see the privilege grant, not what the privileged process did.
 To follow it forward, pivot

 Where 4672 fits in a timeline